Rugby World Cup: How to watch, TV and streaming schedule, highlights and results

 Rugby World Cup: U.S. Eagles face undeniable challenges in efforts to play full time

-See below for a brief overview of the tournament format and info on how to watch every Rugby World Cup game.
-This guide will be updated with results and scores throughout the tournament.
+See below for a brief overview of the tournament format, a schedule of upcoming matches, and info on how to watch every Rugby World Cup game.
+This guide will continue to be updated with results and scores throughout the tournament.

 How to watch the Rugby World Cup — Full streaming/TV schedule